moodlehq/moodle-local_codechecker/README.md

 ### Eclipse:

-1. If if you use Eclipse for development, you might want to install the PHP CodeSniffer plugin (http://www.phpsrc.org/).
+1. Outdated!: If if you use Eclipse for development, you might want to install the PHP CodeSniffer plugin (http://www.phpsrc.org/).
 2. Create a new "CodeSniffer standard" in the preferences page.
 3. Point it at the moodle directory inside the codechecker folder.
 4. Thank Michael Aherne from University of Strathclyde who worked this out!